 Section 80C offers deductions for an employee’s contribution to the Employee Provident Fund.
 EPF is a retirement benefit scheme for salaried employees.
 The interest on EPF is a high rate of 8.65%.
 An EPF account can be opened by anyone with a basic salary of more than Rs.
 15,000 per month.

-NSC has a maturity period of five years and an interest rate of 8%.
+National Savings Certificate (NSC) is one of the most famous tax saving investments and has a maturity period of five years and an interest rate of 8%.
 The yearly interest is compounded i.e reinvested in the account.
-The investment amount can be as low as Rs.100 with no upper limit.
+The investment amount can be as low as ₹100 with no upper limit.
+There is no restriction on investments made in a financial year, but you are eligible to receive tax exemption only up to ₹1.5 lakhs per year under Section 80C.

 Unit Linked Insurance Plans (ULIPs) offer two-pronged benefits of both insurance and investment.
 While part of one’s premium is invested in insurance, the other portion is invested in market-linked funds.
 Premiums paid toward ULIPs taken in the name of self, spouse, or child are eligible for deduction as per Section 80C of the Income Tax Act.